March 31st of this year, Chicago was hit with the first wave of the coronavirus pandemic.

 Here’s how you can do it in CallHub:

-In the campaign set up, just select the phonebook with the contacts you want to send the text blast to.
+In the campaign set up, just select the contact list with the contacts you want to send the text blast to.

 Learn more about setting up a mass texting campaign here.
 As mentioned earlier, setting up a campaign is just a few minutes of work – if you have the right text messaging software.